Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 - Roma Norte Food Walking Tour: This top-rated tour takes you to 6 different tasting spots, mixing street food tacos with specialty coffee and mezcal.
 It’s a perfect intro to the area’s history and flavors.

 - Foodie Bike Tour in Mexico City: Prefer to cover more ground?
-This bike tour glides through both Roma and Condesa, stopping for tamales, tacos, and refreshing drinks along the way.
+This bike tour glides through both Roma Norte, stopping for tamales, tacos, and refreshing drinks along the way.

 - Mezcal & Taco Night Tasting: Experience the nightlife of Roma Norte safely and deliciously.
 This evening tour focuses on the best taco stands and diverse mezcal varieties.